 For several generations, Veronica Serna’s mother’s family raised fruits and vegetables, pigs, dairy cattle and laying hens in Buena Vista, northern New Mexico, making enough to support themselves on farming alone.
-Over 60 years ago, however, they stopped farming on a large scale when some of her uncles were drafted into the military, leaving behind a few siblings, including her mother, who ended up marrying and leaving the farm for better opportunities.
-Soon after Veronica’s parents met, they moved to Colorado and then Wyoming, and eventually moved back to northern New Mexico in 1971.
-Unfortunately, by then the family’s larger acreage had been sold off piece by piece when times were tough, but her parents wanted to return to farming nonetheless.
+About 60 years ago, however, the family stopped farming on a large scale when some of her uncles were drafted into the military.
+After living in Colorado and then Wyoming, Veronica’s parents eventually moved back to northern New Mexico in 1971.
+Unfortunately, by then the family’s larger acreage had been sold off piece by piece when times were tough.
+However, her parents wanted to return to farming nonetheless.
 While her father stayed away during the week to work, the rest of the family remained at home to tend to a small herd of cattle and to continue their education.

-Veronica also hopes that having the AWA label on her egg cartons will encourage others to consider high-welfare farming techniques: “I hope that with more publicity, we can encourage more people to follow these practices, or at least appreciate what this way of life has to offer and how it can benefit them with better quality food and a healthier life and environment.”
+Veronica hopes that having the AWA label on her egg cartons will encourage other farmers in the area to consider high-welfare farming techniques: “I hope that with more publicity we can encourage more people to follow these practices, or at least appreciate what this way of life has to offer and how it can benefit them with better quality food and a healthier life and environment.”

-The Sernas want to keep growing their flock of laying hens and improving the infrastructure of the farm.
+The Sernas want to keep growing their flock of laying hens and herd of beef cattle, and improving the infrastructure of the farm.
 They look forward to continuing the family’s tradition of sustainable farming and hope that one day the farm will sustain the family once again.
 The Sernas are also part of a larger resurgence of farming in the area and are active members of the Los de Mora Local Growers’ Cooperative, Inc., a producer-owned cooperative made up of 35 small family farms and ranches.
-Their pasture-raised eggs are sold through the Cooperative to local supermarkets.
-For more information, contact Veronica at firstname.lastname@example.org or (505) 617-5062.
+Selling through a cooperative offers many advantages: By aggregating and coordinating supply, for example, Los de Mora Cooperative has been able to secure larger market opportunities for individual family farm members that would be impossible to achieve on their own, such as two egg accounts with local supermarkets.
+For more information about the farm, or to purchase their Certified AWA eggs and beef, contact Veronica at email@example.com or 505-617-5062.